Best Medicare Advantage Plans in Indiana (2026)

 blueCheck icon

-There are eight Indiana Medicare Advantage providers with a total of 65 plans ranging from $0 to $100 per month.
-Available plan types include HMO, HMO-POS, PPO and PFFS.
+Eight Indiana Medicare Advantage providers offer 65 plans ranging from $0 to $100 per month.
+Plan types include HMO, HMO-POS, PPO and PFFS.

 blueCheck icon

-Essence Healthcare has the top HMO Medicare Advantage plans in Indiana, while UnitedHealthcare has the best HMO-POS plans and Humana has the best PPO and PFFS options.
+Essence Healthcare has the best HMO Medicare Advantage plans in Indiana, while UnitedHealthcare has the best HMO-POS plans, and Humana has the best PPO and PFFS options.

 blueCheck icon